Port Elizabeth to Cape Town: HALO Cycle Tour to Raise Money for CANSA

 - R180 will help pay for a Prostate Specific Antigen blood test screening for prostate cancer

 - R220 will enable the purchase of a tin of meal replacement for a child

-- R650 will enable CANSA to provide accommodation, food and transport to one cancer patient, per day, staying at CANSA’s Care Homes, who live far away from treatment centres
+- R650 will enable CANSA to provide accommodation, food, and transport to one cancer patient, per day, staying at CANSA’s Care Homes, who live far away from treatment centers

 A huge thank you to those who supported Miro and Ryan throughout, and to those who donated to this life-changing cause.